Easy Tuna Salad Recipe

 - Serve as is, or spread onto bread to make a classic tuna sandwich.

 Because the recipe is so simple, it’s also easy to adjust on the fly.
-If you like it creamier, add more mayo; if you like it sharper, a splash of Dijon does the trick.
+If you like it creamier, add more mayonnaise; if you like it sharper, a splash of Dijon does the trick.

 Variations & Add-Ins